 Normally the summer season of Tripura is continued from mid of March to June.
 The average temperatures during this season is 34°C.

 Weather in winter

-Normally the winter season of Tripur is continued from November to early February and the average temperature during this season is about 11°C.
+Normally the winter season of Tripura is continued from November to early February and the average temperature during this season is about 11°C.

 Weather in monsoon

-Kharchi Puja is most popular festival in Tripura.
-It is a festival continues for seven days during the month of June or July close to capital city of Agartala.
+Festivals in Tripura Kharchi Puja is the most popular festival in Tripura.
+It is a festival continues for seven days during the month of June or July close to the capital city of Agartala.
 Other popular festivals of the state are Garia Puja (tribal festival), Durga Puja, Dewali, Pilak Festival, Pous Sankranti Mela, Neermahal Festivals, Swimming and Boat Race (in July or August), Orange and Tourism festival and the Bizu Festival.